JAlcocerT/JAlcocerT/content/blog/entre-selling-landing.md

 But it was time to put cool components like this [ig gallery](https://github.com/JAlcocerT/real-estate-moi/blob/main/moirealestate-astro-theme/src/components/InstagramGalleryLocalFolder.astro) used [on this mdxhere](https://github.com/JAlcocerT/real-estate-moi/blob/main/moirealestate-astro-theme/src/content/property/beachfront-paradise-instagram-gallery.mdx)

 +++ People shared on reddit their [favourite minimalistic sites](https://www.reddit.com/r/webdev/comments/1gh38fz/whats_your_favorite_very_minimal_personal_website/)
-+++ https://picsum.photos/ just in case you are tired of unsplash
++++ https://picsum.photos/ just in case you are tired of unsplash and just select what you want via https://picsum.photos/images

 **Intro**